pedasmith/BluetoothDeviceController/BluetoothDeviceController/Assets/HelpFiles/Device_CraftyRobot_Smartibot.md

 ![Robot](../DevicePictures/CraftyRobot_Smartibot-175.png)

-The Crafty Roboto Smartibot was a kickstarter user-assembled robot launched on [Kickstarter](https://www.kickstarter.com/projects/460355237/smartibot-the-worlds-first-ai-enabled-cardboard-ro).
+The Crafty Robot Smartibot was a kickstarter user-assembled robot launched on [Kickstarter](https://www.kickstarter.com/projects/460355237/smartibot-the-worlds-first-ai-enabled-cardboard-ro).
 It's claim to fame is that it's a cardboard robot, which in practice means that the robot shell and wheels are cardboard and the electronics are stock electronics.

 The Bluetooth connection is via the Nordic Semiconductor NRF system; the device is Bluetooth LE, but it includes a service with a transmit and receive characteristics; these are used to send JavaScript commands to the device.
 The device specialization looks just like a terminal because that's what the device emulated.

 The device uses the *Espruino* system to run JavaScript on the device.
 Somewhat confusingly, you will often see code like this:

     var smarti = require("Smartibot");
     smarti.setLEDs([255,0,0], [0,255,0